CahyaPutera/KompasScraper/readme.md

-# Project Name: Kompas Scraper - A Web Scraper for News Articles
+# Project Name: News Scraper - A Web Scraper for News Articles

 This is a mini project that provides a basic web scraper program to scrape news article data from the **https://kompas.com/** website.